KlausSchaefers/vue-low-code/README.md

 ...

 config = {
-  components: [
-    {
+    components: {
-      cssSelector: ".StartScreen .Custom",
-      type: "MyWidget",
-      component: MyWidget
+      'myCustomComponent': MyWidget
     }
-  ]
 }
 ```

-You specify the widget to be replaced by the custom widget by a css selector.
-For instance if you want to replace the
-widget with the name "Custom" on the "StartScreen" screen, use the ".StartScreen .Custom" selector.
-The examples project
-contains a example for a custom widget.
+You can set the name of the custom component in the data view in Quant-UX.

 ## MDI Icons